Easy and cheap ways to renovate your property in 2023 for under $9000

 Whilst buyers can overlook some aspects of a property, bathrooms are definitely a sensitive point for most buyers.
 A dirty bathroom is generally off-putting and can be disastrous to the value of your property if left unattended.

-- Updating: Simply swapping out old tap handles and shower heads can easily change your bathroom appearance from moldy and aging to new and modern.
+- Updating: Simply swapping out old tap handles and shower heads can easily change your bathroom appearance from mouldy and ageing, to new and modern.
 Make sure you take off any excess grease which may come off when changing the handles and heads.
 (Average Cost: $200 tap handles; $500 shower heads)

 - Tiles: Renovating your bathroom floor is a sure way to completely invigorate your bathroom's appearance.
-Using light, large tiles can make a bathroom appear larger and more appealing.
+Using large, light coloured tiles can make a bathroom appear more spacious and appealing.
 (Average cost: $15 per tile *500x500mm tile)

 - Paint Job: A paint job is a simple way to lighten up your house and get rid of any furniture marks or signs of wear.
-Look for lighter cream colours to make your house seem more lit and welcoming.
+Look for lighter cream colours to make your house more welcoming and well lit.
 (Average cost: $13 per litre)

-- Floors: Old and aging carpet can be off-putting and give off a bad impression to home buyers.
-Rip them up and put in some new timber floors to give your house a younger and newer look.
+- Floors: Old and ageing carpet can be off-putting and give a bad first impression to home buyers.
+Rip them up and put in some new timber floors to give your house a fresh and younger look.
 Already have timber floors?
-Bring them weathered hardwood floors back to life with a coat of timber oil to make them look good as new.
-(Average cost: $55 per 1.5 SQM timber floors; $25 per liter Timber oil)
+Bring them weathered hardwood floors back to life with a coat of timber oil to make them look as good as new.
+(Average cost: $55 per 1.5 SQM timber floors; $25 per litre timber oil)

 - Landscaping: Add some perennial plants and fresh soil to quickly liven up your garden.
 All you need is a trowel and some garden gloves to plant and scatter the soil.
 (Average cost: $4 per 25 litres – soil mix; $10 per plant – perennial plants)

-Renovating your property is a smart choice when it comes maximizing your property's value and getting a good real estate agent can be the difference between a great deal.
+Renovating your property is a smart choice when it comes maximising your property's value, and getting a good real estate agent can be the difference in securing a great deal.
 A good real estate agent can add a tremendous amount of value to your property through a combination of knowledge, experience and contacts.